 customerservice@Lift-All.com.

-We will not attach hardware to our Tow-All tow straps.
+Tow-All tow straps.
 Should hardware break or disengage from its point of attachment while under tension, it can become a deadly projectile.

 OSHA has updated standards regulating slings for general industry (